 The final telling link to Classical mythology was in the name of their settlement at ‘Sokehs’, a variant spelling of the early Egyptian goddess Sekhet who, amongst various attributions, was associated with Sekhet iaru, the Field of Reeds, another name for the Elysian Fields.
 The eternal paradise, the final resting place for the virtuous and noble; Islands of the Blessed in a bountiful and benign climate surrounded by ocean, in the ‘underworld’ at the very ends of the Earth.
 So it was that the last of the monogene lords, sons of sons of Aeneas, lived out their days in the tropical paradise of Sokehs.
 Blessed by the eternal Spring of a benign tropical climate, kissed by the sun but with abundant rain (5000 mm, 190 inches pa), set amongst verdant tropical jungle surrounded by a pacific ocean.
 Far removed from the madding crowd; Paradise on Earth; in the ‘underworld’ (underside) of the Earth.

-But from afar the lords frowned as they observed their legacy in the Middle East.
+There from afar the lords frowned as they observed their legacy in the Middle East.
 The tribes of men engaged in interminable, internecine warfare, massacring each other with the manifest help of the rod.
 That was a mistake making the rod so widely available – it should have been more tightly controlled.
 But it was too late.
 Isis parted her veil; Pandora opened the lid of her box revealing the secret of death and evil spirits.
 Even though the arms factory in the Great Pyramid was bricked-up, other sources emerged.
 The descendants of Moses … sent the rod of thy strength out of Mount Zion, to rule thy enemies … the light appeared and went forth as an all-consuming fire … awesome and terrible out of its holy places.
 Nations compassed me about, but by the word of the Lord [YHWH] I destroyed them’.
 The tribes fought each other to near death.
 Until eventually the rod disappeared and even knowledge of it descended into alchemy and magic.
 The power vacuum in the Middle East was occupied by the Persians, then the Macedonians, and finally the Romans.
 In 70 AD they sacked Jerusalem, destroyed the Temple and reduced Israel to a mere province of Rome.
 But amongst the slaves taken back to Rome were the seeds of the new empire of Christianity.
 Men lost the rod but found religion.
 The old sun-god Ra became God the Father, his son Osiris became Jesus, and from them emanated the unholy spirit of new religion which infected the western world for the next 2000 years.
 The tribes fought all over again, this time in the names of their new Gods.

 In anguish the lords turned back to the comfort of their Paradise.
 In the west now a glorious sun dropped from a limpid azure sky; distant gathering clouds promised a regular evening shower; a gentle nor-east breeze rippled a pacific ocean and stirred the verdant foliage of fruit trees.
 Everything in the garden was good.
 They lived in what Hesiod called the Fortunate Isles, happy heroes along a shore of deep-swirling ocean, for whom earth bears honey-sweet fruit flourishing thrice a year.
 Plutarch provided an even more accurate detail, as if from an eyewitness … they lived in the Isles of the Blest, ten thousand furlongs distant, with moderate rains and soft northeast winds and salubrious airs, with little change of seasons and a rich soil which produced plentiful fruit without toil to leisured folk.
 Here were the Elysian Fields of which Homer sang.